diliaur/tw/README.md

 * This value can be changed in ``/lib/tasks/twitter_data_collection.rake``.
 In task ``get_twitter_data``, change variable ``tag`` from ``"#ferguson"`` to desired tag; I suggest you not delete the ``#``

 ## Notes
-This project taught me to _never forget to write how to run the software in the readme_.
+This project taught me, among other things, to _never forget to write how to run the software in the readme_.
 When I remember how to do that, I'll add it here. (- DT, March 2017)